runicscribe/worldbuilding-docs/dae-machina/world/magic/disciplines/necromancy.md

 # Necromancy

 Necromancy refers to any usage of Animancy that manipulates the soul or essence of the (un)dead.
 The two primary applications of Necromancy are Imprinting and Soulbinding.
+In practice, most forms of necromrancy also incorporate enchanting (to make the effect permanent) and various physicall magics (to allow the imprint or soul to manipulate its body).

 ## Imprinting